|

 As I settled into my new home, I began

-noticing among other things that its sturdy stone base in fact sported several breaches.
+noticing among other things that its sturdy stone base in fact sported some breaches.
 It turns out that seventy-five

 years of exposure to weather with minimal maintenance

-will do that to a foundation held together by mortar.
+will do that to a foundation held together with mortar.
 The materials

-comprising it were ordinary, mostly collected on site, and randomly
+comprising it were ordinary at best, mostly collected on site I surmised, and randomly

 set without conscious patterning or coursing.
 A lot of